nina-ye/neko-dump/README.md

-# Alpaca Dump
+# Neko Dump

-Cool Alpaca game built with React Native with Expo
+Cool cat game built with React Native and Expo

 `yarn start` to start